rainerperry/web-design-for-data-visualization/README.md

-A visualization of weather data in a website using HTML, Bootstrap and CSS
+A visualization of weather data in a website using HTML, Bootstrap, CSS, and Jupyter Notebook